 Professor Orbach holds undergraduate degrees in law and economics from Tel Aviv University and masters and doctorate degrees in law from Harvard Law School.
-Before joining academia, Professor Orbach served as an Advisor for Law & Economics to the Israeli Antitrust Commissioner and as an associate with Cleary, Gottlieb, Steen & Hamilton, New York.
+Before joining academia, Professor Orbach served as an Advisor for Law & Economics to the Israeli Antitrust Authority and as an associate with Cleary, Gottlieb, Steen & Hamilton, New York.
 He has co-organized several significant antitrust conferences: 100 Years of Standard Oil (George Washington University, 2011); The Goals of Antitrust Law (George Washington University, 2012); The Antitrust Legacy of Robert Bork (Yale University, 2013); Antitrust New Frontiers (Tel Aviv University, 2019).